It’s exciting to have a home built for you, but the intricacy and unfamiliarity of mortgage loans for new construction can temper your enthusiasm.

 Stand-alone construction loans

-This type of loan has drawbacks.
-For one, you pay for two closings and two sets of fees: First, on the construction loan; second, on the permanent mortgage.
+- You pay for two closings and two sets of fees — first, on the construction loan; second, on the permanent mortgage.

-Qualifying for a construction loan
+Qualifying for a construction loan is harder

 On top of that, the lender needs to know that you can make your monthly loan payments during construction.
-If the lender thinks you can’t make your current rent or mortgage payments while your next house is being built, you won’t qualify.
+If the lender thinks you can’t make your current rent or mortgage payments while your house is being built, you won’t qualify.

 If you’re confident you can qualify, use Bankrate’s mortgage-comparison tool.

 Lenders will conduct routine inspections as the home is built.
-During this period, the lender pays the builder in stages — called “draws” — and usually sends an appraiser or inspector to make sure that construction proceeds as planned.
+During this period, the lender pays the builder in stages, called “draws,” and usually sends an appraiser or inspector to make sure that construction proceeds as planned.